 (More about Bullfrog on this link).

 Brethren, an early incarnation of Lindisfarne (before Alan Hull) were regular performers at the Rex in 1969.
 Around this time Alan Hull had left his full-time job in nursing to concentrate on performing at a folk club which he organised at the Rex.
-Artists that are said to have performed at the folk club early in their careers are – Gerry Rafferty, Billy Connolly and Ralph McTell.
-After Brethren teamed up with Alan Hull they performed for the first time as LIndisfarne at the Rex in December 1969.
-They returned to perform at the folk club a year later with their first album ‘Nicely Out Of Tune’ under their belt.
+Artists that are said to have performed at the folk club early in their careers are – Al Stewart, Gerry Rafferty, Billy Connolly and Ralph McTell.
+In 1970 Alan Hull and Brethren appeared regularly at the Rex Folk & Arts Club as separate acts before getting together as Lindisfarne later that year.

 More photos of Sneeze and Mr Poobah’s Chicago Line at the Rex: –